coci/blog/content/en/2020-8-1-Django-log-management-with-Elastic-and-Kibana.md

 ## Elastic , Filebeat and Kibana :

-As well I mentioned earlier, we use docker to cuts off troubling with installation and configurations.
+As well I mentioned earlier, we use docker to cut off troubling with installation and configurations.

 In other words, to manage three different tools ( Elastic, Filebeat, Kibana ), we must use docker-compose.